Helping humanities happen throughout Vermont.

 $1500 to support a week-long camp for children ages 7-12 that teaches history, geography, and multicultural mythology and folktales, with multiple hands-on projects.

-$5000 to support the Historical Society in responding to current events by producing 12 short videos designed to connect Vermonters with the stories preserved within their collections.
+$5000 to support responding to current events by producing 12 short videos designed to connect Vermonters with the stories preserved within the Historical Society’s collections.

-$1000 to support online presentations by feminist pioneer Dr. Sally Roesch Wagner about the complex history of suffrage, as part of the 100th Anniversary of women’s suffrage.
+$1000 to support online presentations by feminist pioneer Dr. Sally Roesch Wagner about the complex history of suffrage.

 Humanities Grants Awards 2019